DavidAppleyard.com

 (2) The adjective current means present or existing.

-dairy + diary Dairy products are foods made from milk, like butter and cheese.
+dairy + diary Dairy products are foods made from milk, like butter, cheese or yoghurt.

 A diary is a book with a separate space for every day of the year so you can write what you have done or are planning to do each day.

-dependant + dependent A dependant (AmE dependent) is a person who is supported by someone else.
+dependant + dependent A dependant (AmE dependent) is a person who is supported by another.

-dependence + dependency Dependence is the state of relying on something/somebody else.
+dependence + dependency Dependence is the state of relying on something or somebody else.

 (1) Tahiti is a dependency of France.

-(2) A dependency is a specific kind of dependence (see above!), e.g. 'Too many young people have a dependency on drugs.'
-'The Swedish government has nurtured too much welfare dependency.'
+(2) A dependency is a specific kind of dependence, e.g. "Too many people have developed a dependency on unnecessary medicines."

 desert + dessert The Sahara is a desert in north Africa.

-Chocolate pudding with whipped cream is my favorite dessert.
+Chocolate mousse with whipped cream is my favorite dessert.

 discrete + discreet If something is discrete it is apart from something else.
 For example, the brain has two discrete halves.